+THW Bonus 2%

-HW for Content 4 % HW Bonus 2% minus Penalties for lateness / unexcused absences
+minus Penalties for lateness / unexcused absences

 There is no "extra" work that can be done at the end of the class to try to improve your final course grade.
-It is also considered inappropriate to pressure instructors to give a grade that is higher than the grade that was earned based on the charts above.
+It is also considered inappropriate to pressure instructors to give a grade that is higher than the grade that was earned based on the chart above.